 There are a variety of drugs to help treat RA, and knowing about each drug can help empower you to discuss possible treatment options with your care team.
 Not every drug is right for every person with a condition, and it’s important to keep that in mind.

 What are the possible side effects of Rinvoq?

 There are side effects to any medication, and it’s important to remember that not everyone will experience every side effect, and people may experience side effects to varying degrees.
 Many side effects lessen or go away over time, as well.
 If you experience significant side effects that interfere with your daily functioning or that don’t go away, call your doctor.

-Common side effects seen with this drug include nausea, cough, fever, and upper respiratory infections.1
+Common side effects seen of Rinvoq include nausea, cough, fever, and upper respiratory infections.1

 Other adverse effects can include blood clots, tears in the lining of the stomach or intestines, and changes in lab work like low white and red blood cell counts, increased cholesterol levels, and elevated liver enzymes.1 If you are taking Rinvoq, tell your doctor so they know that these changes may occur and that RInvoq may be the cause.
 You might also need regular blood work to monitor all of these levels.